 Active Grant Opportunities:

-- Massachusetts Skills Capital Grant will award $12 million for the purchase and installation of equipment to support vocational and technical training, to upgrade and expand career technical education, and training high quality career pathway programs that are aligned to regional economic and workforce development priorities for in-demand industries.
+- Massachusetts Skills Capital Grant awards grants to support vocational/technical training, upgrades and expansion of career technical education, and training of high-quality career pathway programs that are aligned with regional economic and workforce development priorities for in-demand industries. .
 Grants range from $50,000-$500,000.
-Letter of eligibility is due July 14, 2017 with full proposals due on August 11, 2017.
+Rotating funding cycles.

 - Amgen Foundation Grants fund projects to advance science education and strengthen communities in MA and RI.
 Amounts awarded and time periods of grants vary widely and depend upon the scope of the project.
 The minimum Amgen Foundation grant is $10,000.
 Proposals are accepted throughout the year.